Aelrach/TELLAM/README.md

       bash run_TELLAM.sh -d DESEQ_AZAvsDMSO.txt -state f -fb path_to_AZA_filtered_bam -chr chr -name AZA -control DMSO -elements 'L1:LINE',LTR
 ```

-In this command the user is specifying that exon-less, strand separated bam files (both forward and reverse in the same folder) for the TREATED CONDITION, are located in path_to_filtered_bam.
+In this command the user is specifying that exon-less, strand separated bam files (both forward and reverse in the same folder) for the **TREATED CONDITION**, are **all** located in path_to_filtered_bam.
-Specifies that the bam files were generated using chr1, chr2 etc.. chromosome naming and to only analyze loci which are L1:LINE or LTR.
+The command also specifies that the bam files were generated using chr1, chr2 etc.. chromosome naming and to only analyze loci which are L1:LINE or LTR.

 Note that to specify several patterns you must give eahc pattern in a comma separated format (No spaces allowed between patterns).
 **e.g VALID : L1:LINE,LTR,AluJo / NOT VALID : L1:LINE, LTR, AluJo**